tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 The data are sparse, as most dwc: term columns do not contain a value for each individual case.

-A validation test case evaluating empty, where no dwc: term columns contain a value (dataID=1):
+A validation Test case evaluating empty, where no dwc: term columns contain a value (dataID=1):

 "2","1","1","20","0493bcfb-652e-4d17-815b-b0cce0742fbe","VALIDATION_COUNTRYCODE_STANDARD","INTERNAL_PREREQUISITES_NOT_MET","","dwc:countryCode is EMPTY","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","",""

-A validation test case for a validation where the input data result in a Response.value of NOT_COMPLIANT (dataID=7)
+A validation Test case for a validation where the input data result in a Response.value of NOT_COMPLIANT (dataID=7)

 "8","7","7","20","0493bcfb-652e-4d17-815b-b0cce0742fbe","VALIDATION_COUNTRYCODE_STANDARD","RUN_HAS_RESULT","NOT_COMPLIANT","dwc:countryCode is NOT a valid ISO (ISO 3166-1-alpha-2 country codes) value ","","","","","","","","","","","","Austria","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","",""

-A validation test case for a validation where the input data result in a Response.value of COMPLIANT (dataID=8)
+A validation Test case for a validation where the input data result in a Response.value of COMPLIANT (dataID=8)

 "9","8","8","20","0493bcfb-652e-4d17-815b-b0cce0742fbe","VALIDATION_COUNTRYCODE_STANDARD","RUN_HAS_RESULT","COMPLIANT","dwc countryCode is a valid ISO (ISO 3166-1-alpha-2 country codes) value","","","","","","","","","","","","US","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","",""

-### Where to get the validation data (non-normative)
+### 8.4 Where to Get the Validation Data (non-normative)

 The validation data is in two files, one containing normal data values, the other containing validation cases using non-printing characters.